 - 3.72 Scope; kinds of proceedings.
 This subchapter governs procedures for public hearings before the department to determine whether a person has engaged in a practice or used a title without a credential required under ch.
-89, Stats., and issue a special order for an administrative injunction - 3.74 Pleadings to be captioned.
-All pleadings, notices, orders, and other papers filed in an administrative injunction proceeding shall be captioned: "BEFORE THE DEPARTMENT OF AGRICULTURE, TRADE AND CONSUMER PROTECTION" and shall be entitled: "IN THE
+89, Stats., and whether to issue a special order for an administrative injunction. - 3.76 Petition for administrative injunction.
+Department counsel, on behalf of the division, may petition for a special order from the department to issue an administrative injunction, which shall allege that a person has engaged in a practice or used a title without a credential required under ch.
+89, Stats.
+A petition may be made on information and belief and shall contain: